24 September 2025 | Heritage |

 The history of interiors shows one thing: materials communicate values.
 In the 18th century, damask and gilding told visitors about wealth and monarchy.
 Today our material choices can signal exclusivity, sustainability, or brand identity.

-That’s why I translate these histories into contemporary contemporary wall panels and textile artworks.
+That’s why I translate these interior histories into Historical wall panels, where heritage materials are reworked into functional wall designs for contemporary spaces.
 A gold embroidery of a Rococo chair, or the deep-blue palette of a luxury damask textile wall panel, becomes a narrative element in a new work.
-By re-using and re-framing textiles, I create bespoke wall pieces that carry both aesthetic weight and a credible sustainability story.
+By re-using and re-framing textileik s, I create bespoke wall pieces that carry both aesthetic weight and a credible sustainability story.